deresz/funcap/README.md

 _Known limitations_
 - problems with dbg_step_into() in IDA pro - observing random misbehavior sometimes, e.g. single step does not trigger where it should or vice versa
 - "Analyzing area" needs to be cancelled by clicking on it when analyzing some API calls (seems it's IDA bug as well), if not it lasts very long
-- on ARM - there is no stack-based arguments passing capture - IDA does not seem to give needed info regarding the stack frame.
+- on ARM - there is no stack-based arguments capture - IDA does not seem to give needed info regarding the stack frame.
 4 register based args are captured, though, which makes it for most of the functions